 The University Career Action Network is a consortium of more than 20 top colleges and universities from across the country including Wake Forest.
 UCAN develops and maintains quality internships from a variety of top employers nationwide, enabling students to gain experience related to their chosen careers.
 To access the site, create an account on this page.
 Note that you MUST register using your .wfu email address.

 Are you looking to start your internship search, but not quite sure of what you want to do?
 Take a look this list of popular internship targets/cities to learn about opportunities available right now.
 Check out the different tabs to find internships in places like Washington, DC, New York City, Atlanta, North Carolina, and Texas.

 Are you beginning your internship search and need help identifying companies of interest as well as contacts within the company to network for networking purposes?
 CareerShift can help!
 CareerShift provides a unique set of internship hunting tools that allow you to find organizations to work for, internships with those organizations, AND names, addresses, and profiles for people at those organizations.
 To create an account, simply click on the image above and register using your Wake Forest email address.

 Thinking about working abroad after you graduate?
-Going Global is a great online resource to learn about international internship opportunities, hiring rules and regulations in different countries, and tips and advice on organizing your search.
-Click on the Going Global logo above to access a world of information.
+Use Going Global to learn about international job opportunities and hiring rules and regulations in different countries.
+Click on the Going Global logo to access a world of information.
 If you are off-campus, please use VPN to access this resource.

 Intern Sushi provides both interns and companies with a multimedia platform to share their stories.
 It encourages companies to present themselves to interns with the same transparency they seek in their applicants.
 Its digital profiles bring passion to life through videos, portfolio items and references.
 After all, human history is a series of stories well told, and the key to unlocking one’s career potential is the ability to create, shape and communicate his or her story.
 Click here to create your own free account.